-Two DNOs have an LDNO connection meeting this criteria;
+Two DNOs have an LDNO connection meeting this criteria (i.e. more than one Designated EHV Property connected to a single LDNO network);

-One follows the DCUSA methodology, the other not but they do have a derogation from Ofgem to not charge in line with the published charging methodology in this respect;
+One states that they follow the DCUSA methodology.
+The other does not but does have a derogation from Ofgem to not charge in line with its published charging methodology in this respect;

 Both DNOs confirmed that a different outcome would result if this proposal was approved, although one indicated that this would then align with their derogation; and